-Date of first publication/latest revision: March 2021
+Date of first publication/latest revision: March 2022

-Course Title MSc in Engineering and Management of Manufacturing Systems MSEMMFTC, MSEMMPTC, PDEMMFTC, PDEMMPTC, PCEMMFTC, Course code PCEMMPTC Academic Year 2021/22 MSc, PgDip, PgCert Valid entry routes Additional exit routes Mode of delivery Full-time, Part-time Location(s) of Study Cranfield University School(s) School of Aerospace, Transport and Manufacturing Theme Manufacturing Centre Sustainable Manufacturing Systems Centre Course Director Mr John Patsavellas Awarding Body Cranfield University Is this an AP Contract No course?2 Is this course offered as a No Cranfield Mastership?
-Apprenticeship Standard N/A the course is mapped to Is the Degree apprenticeship integrated N/A or non-integrated?
-Is the Mastership offered as an open and/or closed N/A course?
-Teaching Institution Cranfield University Admissions body Cranfield University
+Course Title MSc in Engineering and Management of Manufacturing Systems

+Course code MSEMMFTC, MSEMMPTC, PDEMMFTC, PDEMMPTC, PCEMMFTC, PCEMMPTC

+Academic Year 2022/23

+Valid entry routes MSc, PgDip, PgCert

+Additional exit routes

+Mode of delivery Full-time, Part-time

+Location(s) 1 of Study Cranfield University

+School(s) School of Aerospace, Transport and Manufacturing

+Theme Manufacturing

+Centre Sustainable Manufacturing Systems Centre

+Course Director Dr Mohamed Afy-Shararah

+Awarding Body Cranfield University

+Is this an AP Contract course?
+2 No

+Is this course offered as a Cranfield Mastership?
+No

+Apprenticeship Standard the course is mapped to N/A

+Is the Degree apprenticeship integrated or non-integrated?
+N/A

+Is the Mastership offered as an open and/or closed course?
+N/A

+Teaching Institution Cranfield University

+Admissions body Cranfield University

-&lt;sup>1 If any part of this course is delivered at another site, please note which one(s) here
+1 If any part of this course is delivered at another site, please note which one(s) here